aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-17-1-0/_index.md

 {{< /highlight >}}
 ### **Added GlowEffect.Color Property**
-Aspose.Cells 17.1.0 has added GlowEffect.Color property which can be used to retrieve the color of the glow effect.
+Aspose.Cells 17.1.0 has added the GlowEffect.Color property, which can be used to retrieve the color of the glow effect.

-The following snippet make use of the GlowEffect.Color property.
+The following snippet makes use of the GlowEffect.Color property.

 {{% alert color="primary" %}}